Derrick-wekesa/Twitter-sentiment-analysis-nlp-project/README.md

 1.Logistic Regression Classifier for the binary classifier model

-2.Multinomial Naive Bayes , Linear SVC and XGBoost model for the multiclass classification model
+2.Multinomial Naive Bayes , Linear SVM and XGBoost model for the multiclass classification model

 c.
 Model Evaluation: For each model, we employed  accuracy for logistic regression model,multinommial NB anduy xg boost but for Linear SVC i used both classification report, accuracy score, f1 score, recall and precision to evaluate the model's ability to correctly predict sentiment.